Change

 (a)Currency movements

-Currency movements have impacts on the IHI Group’s operating results and financial position.
+Currency movements have impacts on the IHI Group's business performance and financial position.
 For example, when the yen appreciates against foreign currencies, the Group’s income from construction work for export denominated in foreign currencies decreases in value after conversion into yen, and when the yen depreciates it leads to increases in the yen values of expenditures for overseas procurement denominated in local currencies.
 The Group therefore endeavors to hedge against the risk of imbalance in its position with regard to assets and liabilities denominated in foreign currencies by ensuring full use of forward exchange contracts, and marry and netting, based on a set policy.
-However, exchange rates may fluctuate more than anticipated, and if this risk materializes, the Group’s operating results and financial position could be adversely affected.
+However, exchange rates may fluctuate more than anticipated, and if this risk materializes, the Group's business performance and financial position could be adversely affected.

 (b)Interest rate movements

 If interest rates rise, the IHI Group’s interest expenses increase and its financial balance deteriorates.
 Moreover, the Group may be subject to less favorable financing terms when taking out loans or issuing bonds, adversely affecting its fund procurement.
-As a consequence, therefore, the Group’s operating results and financial position could also be adversely affected.
+As a consequence, therefore, the Group's business performance and financial position could also be adversely affected.

 (c)Fund procurement and credit ratings

 Moreover, if a credit rating agency downgrades the Group’s credit rating, the Group could be forced to execute its financing transactions under disadvantageous terms, or it could become unable to execute certain transactions, adversely affecting its fund procurement.
-As a consequence, therefore, the Group’s operating results and financial position could also be adversely affected.
+As a consequence, therefore, the Group's business performance and financial position could also be adversely affected.

 (d)Loan guarantees